This post may contain affiliate links. Read our disclosure policy here.

 Each website that you buy from may have different rules for what designates a “good” used shirt or a “fair” used shirt.
 Make sure you read the FAQs page on each website before you buy so that you know what you are getting into so you don’t pay more for an item that you should.

 Many websites offer a special discount if you are a new customer so you can pick up some great deals!
-For example, Thred Up offers $10 off a first purchase and Swap.com offers free shipping on your first order plus 20% off.
+For example, Thred Up offers a large discount on a first purchase.

 Just like when you are shopping for clothing in a regular store, you will find the best deals on clothing online when you shop for the season at the end of the season.
 Look for clearance (yes, used clothing clearance!) for winter clothes starting in January and for summer clothes starting in August.
 If you don’t need something right away and are just planning ahead, this method of shopping can score you the best deals.